One Week in Israel: An Unforgettable Itinerary Featuring Tel Aviv, Jerusalem, and the Dead Sea

 Take the transport from Tel Aviv to Jerusalem, which is about an hour drive.
 Jerusalem is one of the oldest cities in the world.
 In the afternoon join a guided walking tour of Jerusalem Old City which will cover all four of the quarters – Jewish, Muslim, Christian and Armenian.

-Best location to book your stay in Jerusalem is the City Center or West Jerusalem area.
+Best areas to stay in Jerusalem: Best location to book your stay in Jerusalem is the City Center or West Jerusalem area.

 Jerusalem Old City